 Chemotherapy (chemo) is treatment with anti-cancer drugs that are usually given into a vein or by mouth.
 These drugs enter the bloodstream and reach all areas of the body, making this treatment useful for cancers that have spread outside the organs where they started.
-Chemotherapy may help some people with gallbladder cancer, but most studies have found its effectiveness against this type of cancer is limited.
+Chemo may help some people with gallbladder cancer, but most studies have found its effectiveness against this type of cancer is limited.

-For gallbladder cancers that are resectable, chemotherapy may be used after surgery (often along with radiation therapy) to try to lower the risk that the cancer will return.
+For resectable gallbladder cancers, chemo may be used after surgery (often along with radiation therapy) to try to lower the risk that the cancer will return.
 This is called adjuvant treatment.
-Doctors aren't yet sure how useful it is in the treatment of gallbladder cancer.
+Doctors aren’t yet sure how useful it is in treating gallbladder cancer.

-Chemotherapy may also be used (with or without radiation therapy) for more advanced cancers.
-Chemotherapy does not cure these cancers, but it may help shrink or slow the growth of tumors for a time.
+Chemo may also be used (with or without radiation therapy) for more advanced cancers.
+Chemo does not cure these cancers, but it might shrink or slow the growth of tumors for a time.
 This may help relieve symptoms from the cancer, and may help people live longer.

-Doctors give chemotherapy in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
-Chemotherapy cycles generally last about 3 to 4 weeks.
-Chemotherapy is often not recommended for patients in poor health, but advanced age by itself is not a barrier to getting chemotherapy.
+Doctors give chemo in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
+Chemo cycles generally last about 3 to 4 weeks.
+Chemo is often not recommended for patients in poor health, but advanced age by itself is not a barrier to getting chemotherapy.